 I understand that much of the things we have been trying to communicate can feel unattainable and overwhelming.
 That is true...if you only look at the end of the journey.
 But to accomplish any of the principles we promote...And deeply believe in, you have to start somewhere...With "small runs."
 Here are some examples of short runs:

 - You may not have adequate Capital Reserves for the inevitable costs of capital replacement.
 You are not alone.
 While we recommend $1-3/square foot annually set-aside funds, you may need to start with $.25...then increase over time.

-- Use our free Life Cycle Calculator to start to track the items in your facility that are at the greatest risk of failure or replacement.
+- Use our Life Cycle Calculator to start tracking the items in your facility that are at the greatest risk of failure or replacement.

 - Your church may not have adequate staffing for facility operations.
 We get it...But how can you assist your team to be more efficient by automating tasks that can be automated to free up your team to do what only they can do?

 - You might need to solicit more volunteers to help until the church can sustain more staff.

 - Are you spending too much on utilities?
 If you spend more than $1.25/SF, you have room for improvement.

 - Do you know how much deferred maintenance you have?
 If not, you are on a slipper slope that can lead to serious issues in the....you got it...the LONG RUN!!!

 - How does your Facility Operations budget, means and methods compare to other churches?
 If you don't know, you really need to check out this new REPORT.